jeremylynch83/drjeremylynch/_combined_master.md

 ## Can all aneurysms be treated with clipping?

 Not quite all.
-Aneurysms in certain locations, especially in the **posterior circulation** (the arteries at the back of the brain), are usually not clipped because surgery there is too invasive and would cause excessive local damage.
+Aneurysms in certain locations, especially in the **posterior circulation** (the arteries at the back of the brain), are much less commonly clipped as there is a higher risk of complications.

 ## What are the benefits?

 Clipping is an established therapy with an excellent chance of protecting the aneurysm.

 ## What are the risks?

-Risks include:

-* **Stroke** in 5–15% of cases, which may cause weakness, speech or vision problems.
+* **Stroke** in 5–15% of cases, which may cause weakness, speech, or vision problems.
+The lower end is more typical for straightforward anterior circulation aneurysms.
-* Swelling around the brain at the site of the surgery can cause symptoms which are usually temporary.
+* **Swelling around the brain** at the site of the surgery, which can cause symptoms that are usually temporary.
 * About **1% risk of severe brain injury or death**.
-* Rarely, **Seizures** (epilepsy) or **infection** of the bone flap site.
+* Rarely, **seizures** (epilepsy) or **infection** of the bone flap site.
-* **Temporary discomfort**: Swelling and bruising of the face, sometimes causing the eyes to close for a few days; headaches; a feeling that the **bone flap** (the piece of skull replaced after surgery) moves – this is not dangerous and heals over time; and difficulty chewing or opening the mouth due to muscle healing, which usually resolves within six months.
+* **Temporary discomfort** may include swelling and bruising of the face (sometimes enough to close the eyes for a few days), headaches, a sensation that the bone flap is moving (this is harmless and settles as healing progresses), and difficulty chewing or opening the mouth due to muscle recovery, which usually improves within six months.
-* Recovery is usually longer than with endovascular treatment.
-On average patients are in hospital about a week after treatment of unruptured aneurysms, although times may be more or less in individual cases.
+* **Recovery** is usually longer than with endovascular treatment.
+On average, patients are in hospital for about a week after treatment of unruptured aneurysms, although this may vary.
+A period of recovery at home is also usually needed, with time off work typically required.

 ## Can aneurysms recur after clipping?

-Yes, although this is rare, however no treatment is 100% effective.
-In the ISAT trial, 6% of clipped aneurysms were incompletely occluded follow-up.
+Yes, although this is rare as no treatment is 100% effective.
+In the ISAT trial, 6% of clipped aneurysms were incompletely occluded at follow-up.
 If this occurs, further treatment may be needed.
+It is worth noting that recurrence rates for unruptured aneurysms are lower than this.

 ## Can aneurysms bleed after clipping?